 She loves to name characters, businesses & towns in her fictional worlds after friends & family (with permission, of course!)

-A New Englander since the mid-1970's, she is a die-hard sports fans for the New England Patriots, Boston Red Sox, Boston Bruins and Boston Celtics.
+Even though she's now in Texas, she still considers herself a New Englander at heart and is a die-hard sports fans for the New England Patriots, Boston Red Sox, Bruins and Celtics.

-When not writing she loves hunting for vintage finds at estate sales and watching old black and white and movie musicals.
+When not writing she into collaging, journaling, hunting for vintage finds at estate sales and flea markets, and watching classic black and white movies and her favorite movie musicals.

 More about Christyne

-Here are the 9 books (so far!) in the "Welcome to Destiny: where fate leads to falling in love" series and the 4 books that are part of Harlequin Special Edition's continuities, "Fortunes of Texas" & "Montana Mavericks".
+Here are my books that are a part of Harlequin Special Edition's continuities, "Fortunes of Texas" & "Montana Mavericks".